izzyacademy/MassiveData-Course-Resources/Notes/Tools-Setup.md

 The maven project is used to compile Java and Scala source codes into binaries.
 You can visit [this page](https://maven.apache.org/download.cgi) to download the Maven tarball, then decompress the tarball and add the bin directory to your Path.

+### Webstorm IDE
+This IDE is very google for development of Web Applications.
+This is what we will be using for editing and creating our web applications
+You can visit [this page](https://www.jetbrains.com/webstorm/download/) to download and install it.

 ### Node, NPM and Angular Installation